seifeldinne/learnItJava/README.md

-This is repository with the source code for Java course by Andrii Piatakha.
+This is repository with the source code for Java course bySaif Eddine Hannachi.
-It is not allowed to copy code and any commercial use (for example in other learning courses etc) without written approval from Andrii Piatakha.
+It is not allowed to copy code and any commercial use (for example in other learning courses etc) without written approval from Saif Eddine Hannachi

-Only students of Andrii Piatakha can use these code examples.
-Thanks for respecting hard work of the author.

-2019 © Andrii Piatakha
+ Saif Eddine Hannachi